MADE-Apps/legerity-uno/README.md

 ## Installation 💾

-Legerity for Uno is publicly available via NuGet.
+Legerity for Uno Platform is publicly available via NuGet.
 Each available package is detailed below.

 | Package | Current | Preview |
 | ------ | ------ | ------ |